ne4au/English/Vocabulary/Filament.md

 ## /ˈfɪl.ə.mənt/
-#Noun
+1. #Noun
-1. a thin thread or fibre of natural or artficial material
+a thin thread or fibre of natural or artficial material

 - Toothbrushes should be replaced when the filaments become worn
 - glass/silk filaments

+2. #Noun
-2. a thin wire, especially one that lights up inside an electric light bulb
+a thin wire, especially one that lights up inside an electric light bulb

 - a tungsten (=wolfram) filament